Mldizd/Mldizd.github.io/README.md

 <p>WMUs operate at very high reporting rates, such as at 256 samples per cycle, i.e., 15,360 recordings per second.
 This is much higher than the reporting rate of practically every other smart grid sensors.
 At
 such high reporting rate, a WMU reports 7,962,624,000 data points per day from voltage and current waveforms on three phases.
-This is an overwhelming amount of data that requires highperformance computing to analyze.
-Further, WMUs use a Global Positioning System (GPS) clock to precisely synchronized the sampling of waveforms across different WMUs, enabling precise time synchronization of the reported waveforms.
+This is an overwhelming amount of data that requires high performance computing to analyze.
+Further, WMUs use a Global Positioning System (GPS) clock to precisely synchronize the sampling of waveforms across different WMUs, enabling precise time synchronization of the reported waveforms.
 The very high reporting rate of WMUs and the fact that we have access to synchro-waveform measurements, can significantly enhance our understanding and awareness about the status of the power electric grid and its components.</p>